laidlaw42/gis-datasets/README.md

 ###### Developer Education
 A list of learning materials for the Python programming language and how to use it for data science applications.
-I recommend starting at the <b>GIS Programming Roadmap</b> as it is a decent place to keep track of your dev journey and to find more advanced tools.
+I recommend starting at the **GIS Programming Roadmap** as it is a decent place to keep track of your dev journey and to find more advanced tools.
-The <b>Think Python</b> text offers a pretty gentle introduction into the Python.
+The **Think Python** text offers a pretty gentle introduction into the Python.
 - [Data Science in Python](https://greenteapress.com/wp/) - free texts for data science programming in Python.
 - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) - free textbook on the popular data analysis libraries in Python such as Numpy and Pandas.
 - [Geo-Python](https://geo-python.github.io/site/) - free geo-centric Python programming course.